MicrosoftDocs/biztalk-docs/biztalk/core/how-to-enable-the-wcf-extensibility-points-with-the-wcf-adapters.md

     -   In the **Binding** list, right-click a binding element extension, and then click **Move extension up** or **Move extension down**.
 The lowest binding element extension in the **Binding** list corresponds to the bottom component of the channel stack.
 The highest binding element in the **Binding** list corresponds to the top component of the communication stack.

         > [!NOTE]
-        >  For more information about the specific order of the binding elements for the custom binding, see "Custom Bindings" at [http://go.microsoft.com/fwlink/?LinkId=86383](http://go.microsoft.com/fwlink/?LinkId=86383).
+        >  See [Custom Bindings](https://docs.microsoft.com/dotnet/framework/wcf/extending/custom-bindings) for details about the specific order of the binding elements for the custom binding.

 10. In the transport properties dialog box, configure the rest of the settings for the transport.

 11. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, close all open dialog boxes by clicking the **OK** buttons, and then make sure that no error messages and erroneous event logs appear.

-### To configure the machine.config file for a WCF behavior extension
+## Configure the machine.config file for a WCF behavior extension

 1. At a command prompt, go to the %FrameworkDir%\v4.X.XXXXX\CONFIG folder, and then open the **machine.config** file by using Notepad.